-The Scheme regulations provide pension funds with the ability to recover from a scheme employer any additional costs associated with the administration of the Scheme incurred as a result of the unsatisfactory level of performance of that Scheme Employer.
+The Scheme regulations provide pension funds with the ability to recover from a scheme employer any additional costs associated with the administration of the Scheme incurred as a result of the poor level of performance of that scheme employer.
 Where a fund wishes to recover any such additional costs they must give written notice stating:

-- The reasons in their opinion that the Scheme Employer's unsatisfactory level of performance contributed to the additional cost - The amount of the additional cost incurred - The basis on how the additional cost was calculated - The provisions of the Administration Strategy relevant to the decision to give notice.
+The reasons in their opinion that the scheme employer's poor performance contributed to the additional cost

+The amount of the additional cost incurred

+The basis on how the additional cost was calculated

+The provisions of the Administration Strategy relevant to the decision to give notice.